shane-mason/FieldStation42/README.md

 ### Note on current limitations and roadmap
 The following features are not yet supported, but are on the near-term roadmap.

-* Currently, station configurations are python modules and require several steps to create
-    * Stations should be generally implemented as JSON files
 * Videos longer than one hour in length - 'movie' length blocks are not supported to keep scheduling simple
     * Being able to have feature length content is critical to authentic programming, so this is a P0 roadmap item
 * Configuring the station transition - right now it has the one behaviour, but this